What is considered a “normal estrogen level”?

-Let's say that you are suffering from some symptoms, such as menstrual irregularities, which leads you to the Doctor for testing.
+Let’s say that you are suffering from some symptoms, such as menstrual irregularities, which lead you to the doctor for testing.

-If your Doctor tests your estrogen and you come back in the normal range for the mid-luteal phase estrogen with a value at 58 you may be considered "normal".
+If your Doctor tests your estrogen and you come back in the normal range for the mid-luteal phase estrogen with a value of 58 you may be considered “normal”.

 But what if the true “normal” for you is closer to 200?
 There would be no way to know what is actually your normal unless you have a baseline testing of estrogen (which is unlikely).

 This is just one way in which testing for estrogen is not as straightforward as it might seem.

 What if you don’t have a normal cycle?

 If you are suffering from PCOS (7), infertility, or some other condition that may cause variation in the normal typical cycle then this must be taken into account when testing for estrogen.